transitiverobotics/ros-blessed/README.md

 ```
 sudo npm install -g ros-blessed
 ```
+If you prefer to install this package in your user-space, without `sudo`, you can follow [these instructions](https://stackoverflow.com/a/59227497/1087119).

 Make sure you have sourced your ROS workspace/installation, then call it using:
 ```